 Come back and let me know how that works for you in the comments below.
 And, you don’t have to stop after two weeks, if it works for you, keep doing it.

 3. Pick 2 small things you can do now, that will be small steps towards your goal.

 Make them something you know you can achieve.
-They can be things like: going for a 10 minute walk every weekday, having one less soda every day; having at least one serving of vegetable with every dinner, having a healthy breakfast, or adding 5 more miles onto your weekend bike ride.
+They can be things like: going for a ten-minute walk every weekday, drinking one less soda every day; eating at least one serving of vegetable with every dinner, having a healthy breakfast, or adding five more miles onto your weekend bike ride.
 Does that make sense?

 Pick just two things and write them down.
 Try to reach these two, mini goals, for the next two weeks.
 In two weeks, if you feel these goals are easy and you’re ready to add something more to them, then do that.
 If you feel like you need a little more time to integrate them into your life, then stick with them for a little while longer.

 I’d love it if you shared with me in the comments what your small goals are, and what you did with them (keep them, or add more) after two weeks.

 4. Write these two small goals into your calendar with a reminder.